 How will you facilitate knowledge sharing and experiments among institutions?

-STAR will launch its Collaboration Laboratory, which is an approach to knowledge sharing, rather than a platform.
-Through the Collaboration Laboratory, paired academic institutions will convene and organize to complete specific tasks or deliverables that advance global health practice.
-During laboratory "experiments," STAR staff will also document successes and challenges in creating and sustaining mutually-beneficial partnerships between institutions, in order to refine a scalable and replicable partnership model for academic institutions globally.
+STAR launched its Collaboration Laboratory in August 2019.
+Through the Collaboration Laboratory, paired academic institutions are supported to complete specific tasks or deliverables that advance global health practice.
+During laboratory "experiments," STAR staff also document successes and challenges in creating and sustaining mutually-beneficial partnerships between institutions, in order to refine a scalable and replicable partnership model for academic institutions globally.